-• Overview/Summary: This review encompasses immunomodulator agents used in immune-mediated inflammatory diseases.
-These agents include interleukin (IL) receptor antagonists (anakinra, tocilizumab), tumor necrosis factor (TNF)-blocking agents (adalimumab, certolizumab, etanercept, golimumab, and infliximab) and T-cell activation inhibitors (abatacept).
-These agents interfere with inflammatory pathways through slightly different mechanisms and are indicated in rheumatoid arthritis, psoriatic arthritis, psoriasis, ankylosing spondylitis, ulcerative colitis, Crohn's disease and neonatal-onset multisystem inflammatory disease.1-12
+Overview/Summary: This review encompasses immunomodulator agents used in immune-mediated inflammatory diseases.
+These agents include interleukin (IL) receptor antagonists (anakinra, tocilizumab), tumor necrosis factor (TNF)-blocking agents (adalimumab, certolizumab, etanercept, golimumab, and infliximab), T-cell activation inhibitor (abatacept), a janus kinase inhibitor (tofacitinib) and an integrin receptor antagonist (vedolizumab).
+These agents interfere with inflammatory pathways through slightly different mechanisms and are indicated in rheumatoid arthritis, psoriatic arthritis, psoriasis, ankylosing spondylitis, ulcerative colitis, Crohn's disease and neonatal-onset multisystem inflammatory disease.

-Generally, current consensus guidelines support the use of the TNF-blockers with respect to their Food and Drug Administration (FDA)-approved indications and no one agent is preferred over another.13-29 As more recent guidelines are published, the recommendations for use TNF-blockers earlier in therapy is becoming a more common occurance.^{20,21,25} Because the immunomodulators are biologic agents made from living organisms and are extremely difficult to duplicate, congress has struggled to create regulations to approve generic versions of these agents.
-Currently, none of the agents in this class are available generically; however, the recently upheld Patient Protection and Affordable Care provides a legal framework for regulatory approval of biosimilar drugs.30
+Generally, current consensus guidelines support the use of the TNF-blockers with respect to their Food and Drug Administration (FDA)-approved indications and no one agent is preferred over another.
+15-32 As more recent guidelines are published, the recommendations for use of TNF-blockers earlier in therapy is becoming a more common occurance. ^{23,24,27} Because the immunomodulators are biologic agents made from living organisms and are extremely difficult to duplicate, congress has struggled to create regulations to approve generic versions of these agents.
+Currently, none of the agents in this class are available generically; however, the recently upheld Patient Protection and Affordable Care provides a legal framework for regulatory approval of biosimilar drugs.
+33